Ancestry DNA test

 The state of Punjab, located in northwestern India, has acted as a major passageway for all major human invasions in the Indian subcontinent.
 The result has been the mixing of foreign genes with the local populations, resulting in a wide range of genetic diversity and influencing the genetic structure of the Punjab populations.
 Today the most representative ethnic group in the region are the Punjabis, a population highly influenced by Hindu, Buddhist and Islamic culture.

-Bengal, Bangladesh and northern India
+Bengal, Bangladesh, and Northeast India

 South India and Sri Lanka